 This financial report is designed to provide a general overview of the District's finances for all those with an interest in the District's finances.
-Questions concerning any of the information provided in this report or requests for additional information should be addressed to: Independent School District No. 47 Sauk Rapids-Rice Schools, Attention: Business Manager, 1833 Osauka Road, Sauk Rapids, Minnesota, 56379.
+Questions concerning any of the information provided in this report or requests for additional information should be addressed to: Independent School District No. 47 Sauk Rapids-Rice Schools, Attention: Director of Business Services, 1833 Osauka Road, Sauk Rapids, Minnesota, 56379.